 Images via Tiny House Marketplace

-The big bathroom has a residential toilet and a stacking laundry system.
+The spacious bathroom includes a residential toilet and stacking laundry system.

 Images via Tiny House Marketplace